dannybarto/AddingFilesDemo/Written_Report_Template.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

+  - It looks like mid year is the ideal time to launch a campaign
+  - The 4th quarter has a higher fail rate relative to successful campaigns that the rest of the year

 - What can you conclude about the Outcomes based on Goals?

 It can be concluded that the smaller the goal is the more likely it is that it will be successful

 - What are some limitations of this dataset?

 One of the limitations is the outcome designated as "live."
 There are 51 data points that really missed because of this.
 Also, since the goal and pledged data is presented in USD the currency column is irrelevant unless we convert to currency.
 Also, did some of the "failed" campaigns ultimately go "live?"
+I also think that Outcomes Based on Launch Date could be misleading because there is a larger set to look at for some months over others.
+So while we can look at springtime being ideal for launch we might also consider that it is due to the fact that this is when the most campaigns have been launched previously.

 - What are some other possible tables and/or graphs that we could create?